blinkhealth/go-config-yourself/CONTRIBUTING.md

 ## MacOS

 Developing on MacOS requires [homebrew](https://brew.sh/) to be installed on the system.
-Setting up your system for it is as easy as:
+You can setup your environment by running:

 ```sh
 make setup-dev